13 Safe and Natural Ways To Induce Labor at Home - Baby Chick

 9. Castor Oil

-Castor oil is a controversial induction option because it has a high ricinoleic acid content.12,31 When ingested, it’s absorbed in the intestine and causes intense intestinal cramping, vomiting, and diarrhea because it acts as a strong laxative.32 It also tastes disgusting.
+Castor oil is a controversial induction option due to its high ricinoleic acid content.12,31 When ingested, it’s absorbed in the intestine and causes intense intestinal cramping, vomiting, and diarrhea because it acts as a strong laxative.32 It also tastes disgusting.
 However, many people believe that castor oil induces labor.32 Some midwives don’t recommend it, and some swear by it.
 Some pregnant women say it gave them nothing but a bad case of diarrhea.
 No fun.
 If you’re desperate and spoke to your health care provider and got their approval, here are two ways you can take it (rather than just by taking a shot):

-• Get 2 ounces of castor oil in a glass of orange juice and quickly drink.
+1. Add 2 ounces of castor oil to a glass of orange juice and drink it quickly.

-• Or get 2 ounces of castor oil and mix it with ice cream.
-The flavor might be hard to get down slowly, and it bothers some women more than others.
+2. Or get 2 ounces of castor oil and mix it with ice cream.
+The flavor may be difficult to swallow slowly, and it bothers some women more than others.
 Just a heads up!

 HERITAGE STORE Castor Oil, Cold Pressed, Rich Hydration for Vibrant Hair & Skin, Bold Lashes & Brows, No Hexane (8 Fl Oz)